-Certain information in this presentation is forward looking within the meaning of Canadian securities laws as it relates to anticipated financial performance. events or strategies.
+Certain information in this presentation is forward looking within the meaning of Canadian securities laws as it relates to anticipated financial performance, events or strategies.
 When used in this context, words such as "will", "anticipate", "believe", "plan", "intend", "target", "could" and "expect" or similar words suggest future outcomes.
-Forward looking information in this presentation includes, or is related to, but is not limited to: (i) CEO succession and impacts; (ii) continued development of operating hubs; (iii) expectations to improve safety, modernize assets, use of renewable energy and community investment; (iv) competitive position and disciplined approach to growth, risk and capital placement; (v) expectations of earnings and return on equity from rate regulated businesses; (vi) maintaining credit ratings; (vi) access to debt markets; (vii) expectations of and plans plans/sources of funds relating to financing capital growth; (viii) expected preference and alignment of asset life with of debt tenors; (ix) expectations regarding lead mitigation and SIRP, including timing of completion of EPCOR's lead mitigation strategy; (x) timing of regulatory filings and approvals; (xi) expectations that the AUC continues to focus on minimizing regulatory burden and streamlining the regulatory approval process: (xii) governmental review of the RRO and timing thereof; (xiiii) expectations that EWAZ will continue to look for further opportunities for water/wastewater consolidation; (xiv) growing demand for semiconductor chips; (xv) positioning to participate in growth in Texas; (xv) completion of the demineralization water treatment plant at the Darlington Nuclear Generating Station; (xvi) completion of the Southern Bruce (Kincardine) greenfield natural gas distribution system; (xvii) potential expansion of natural gas systems in Ontario; (xviii) timing of completion of infrastructure related to the TransMountain pipeline; (xix) timing and achievement of ESG related goals, including reduction of GHG emissions, implementation of climate adaptation initiatives, enhancing utility and community resiliency; (xx) commitment to an inclusive workplace and providing affordable services to our customers and maintaining high levels of customer service satisfaction; (xxi) commitments to maintaining high ethical corporate standards, independence and diversity of board of directors; (xxii) expectations pertaining to Project Sandow and Project Bluesky, including potential execution of a definitive project agreement for Project Bluesky or recovery of costs incurred and timing of the Company's investment and project completion for Project Sandow, and: (xxiji) EPCOR's long-term plan forecasts and estimates.
-Forward-looking information is based on current expectations, estimates and projections that involve a number of risks which could cause
+Forward looking information in this presentation includes, or is related to, but is not limited to: (i) CEO succession and impacts; (ii) continued development of operating hubs; (iii) expectations to improve safety, modernize assets, use of renewable energy and community investment; (iv) competitive position and disciplined approach to growth, risk and capital placement; (v) expectations of earnings and return on equity from rate regulated businesses: (vi) maintaining credit ratings; (vi) access to debt markets; (vii) expectations of and plans relating to financing capital growth; (viii) expected preference of debt tenors; (ix) expectations regarding lead mitigation and SIRP, including timing of completion of EPCOR's lead mitigation strategy; (x) timing of regulatory filings and approvals; (xi) expectations that the AUC continues to focus on minimizing regulatory burden and streamlining the regulatory approval process; (xii) governmental review of the RRO and timing thereof; (xiiii) expectations that EWAZ will continue to look for further opportunities for water/wastewater consolidation; (xiv) growing demand for semiconductor chips; (xv) positioning to participate in growth in Texas; (xv) completion of the demineralization water treatment plant at the Darlington Nuclear Generating Station; (xvi) completion of the Southern Bruce (Kincardine) greenfield natural gas distribution system; (xviii) potential expansion of natural gas systems in Ontario; (xviii) timing of completion of infrastructure related to the TransMountain pipeline; (xix) reduction of GHG emissions, implementation of climate adaptation initiatives, enhancing utility and community resiliency; (xx) commitment to an inclusive workplace and providing affordable services to our customers and maintaining high levels of customer service satisfaction; (xxi) commitments to maintaining high ethical corporate standards, independence and diversity of board of directors; (xxii) expectations pertaining to Samsung related projects, including timing of updates, and; (xxiii) EPCOR"s long-term plan forecasts and estimates.